StewMH/OptimisationWorkshop/README.md

 Examples are likely to work best with native Linux (e.g. Ubuntu 16.04), or Mac with Homebrew.
 Note that perf is only available on linux

-Need: gdb, g++, clang, valgrind, kcachegrind
+Need: gdb, g++, clang, valgrind, kcachegrind, perf, jemalloc, tcmalloc

 Docker image available at https://store.docker.com/community/images/stewartmh/ubuntu-proftools